SuperSuperDev/project-3-client/README.md

 Our project was inspired by two of the internet's biggest music platforms - Spotify and Soundcloud.
 The goal was to build a music listening service with a social media aspect to it.
 Users can upload, comment, like and share songs as well as build playlist, albums, create artists and manage artist profiles.

 ![](/readme-img/intro_image.png)

 ## Brief
-- Build a full-stack application by making our own back-end and front-end
+- Build a full-stack application by making our own backend and frontend
 - Work in team using git to code collaboratively
 - Use an Express API to serve our data from a Mongo database
-- Consume the API with a front-end built with REACT
+- Consume the API with a frontend built with REACT
 - Have a complete product with multiple relationships and CRUD functionality for at least a couple of models

 ## Technologies Used